anonanonymous/Shellnet/README.md

 Install the required packages.

-`sudo apt install golang-1.9 git postgresql postgresql-contrib redis-server` If the `go` command isn't available after installing golang, add the following to the end of your `~/.profile`
+`sudo apt install golang-1.9 git postgresql postgresql-contrib redis-server` If the `go` command isn't available after installing golang, add the following to the end of your `~/.profile` and then `source . ~/.profile`
 ```
 export GOPATH=$HOME/go
 export GOROOT=/usr/lib/go-1.9